MI SCHOOL THERAPIST

 MTSS stands for multi-tiered system of support.
 When was MTSS first introduced?
 The Elementary and Secondary Education/Every Student Succeeds Act (ESEA/ESSA), signed into federal law in December 2015, called for a “for a multi-tier system of supports for literacy services.”

-MI SCHOOL THERAPIST leverages this widely known and pedagogically successful framework to address mental health concerns among school-aged children.
-Implementing and utilizing the MTSS framework for mental health provides a systematic method of early identification and intervention that can help students learn about common concerns that they possibly face daily.
-As such, MTSS uses three tiers of support to assist all students at various levels.
+MI SCHOOL THERAPIST leverages this widely known and pedagogically successful framework to address mental health concerns within the community.
+Implementing and utilizing the MTSS framework for mental health provides a systematic method of early identification and intervention that can help people learn about common concerns that they possibly face daily.
+As such, MTSS uses three tiers of support to assist all individuals.

 Psychoeducation (Tier 1) - Universal or Primary Program

-As the largest tier, and the foundation for the entire framework, MI SCHOOL THERAPIST's Tier 1 program called "Pyschoeducation" educates the entire student body with core education and basic mental health interventions.
-This structure helps to build positive relationships between clinicians and students.
+As the largest tier, and the foundation for the entire framework, MI SCHOOL THERAPIST's Tier 1 program, called Psychoeducation, educates a large group (ie, a company, an organization, staff team, school) as a whole with mental wellness education and basic mental health interventions.
+This structure fosters positive relationships among individuals (i.e., residents, employees, students, management).
 It includes proactive behavioral management strategies aimed at normalizing mental health challenges and understanding why they occur.
-Students who do not respond to this intervention may move into Tier 2.
+Individuals who do not respond to this intervention may require Tier 2.